xames3/xa/docs/source/miscellany/guiding-stars.rst

     Fatemeh attending my graduation ceremony alongside Young, June 2025

-I still remember my first day of teaching at the uni.
-I was nervous and anxious.
-But you were there, guiding me through the process, attending all my classes, and reminding me of my duties and responsibilities.
+I still remember my first day of teaching at the uni, I was extremely nervous.

-And besides :ref:`Young <young-song>`, you were the only other friend who came to my graduation and celebrated till the end.
-Our conversations about teaching, life, and research have been super duper invaluable for me.
-Most importantly, you've always believed and encouraged me to pursue my dream of earning a PhD from Stanford and for that, I'm very grateful.
+But you were there, walking me through all the things I had to do and reminding me of my responsibilities.
+Besides :ref:`Young <young-song>`, you were the only other friend who came to my graduation and celebrated till the end.
+For that, I'm very grateful.

 I know I give you hard time, Fatemeh, but I just have one thing to say...
 Wowwwwwwww